How to prepare for unexpected financial events

 As you consider how you would handle the loss of a spouse, think about what you can do now to prepare them in the event something happens to you.
 Discussing your wishes, organizing your accounts and reviewing your life insurance can help your spouse or partner get back on their feet after you're gone and help them fulfill the goals you shared.

-Working with your Ameriprise financial advisor, you can prepare for the most common challenges retirees face with a flexible financial plan that protects you as much as possible from unexpected events and retirement surprises.
+Working with your Ameriprise financial advisor, you can prepare for the most common challenges retirees face with a flexible financial plan that protects you as much as possible from unexpected financial events and retirement surprises.

 Or, request an appointment online to speak with an advisor.

 There's a sense of confidence that comes from feeling in control of your finances - and working with a financial advisor can help you get there.
 Please share your experience and tell your friends and family about me.

 Background and qualification information is available at FINRA's BrokerCheck website.